Lohmann Breeders Linkedin Linkedin

 Increasing caecal butyrate concentration to control Salmonella: use of pre- and probiotic approaches?

 Feed and drinking water sanitation, and the addition of acids to the crop appears to prevent pathogen colonization in the live animals, but the type of acid and its concentration can be very important.
 Salmonella colonization of the caeca and internal organs is not always affected by these treatments, especially if the infection pressure is high.
 Acids from feed or drinking water are not effective further down in the intestinal tract because Salmonella colonization is mainly in the caeca.
 Because the caecum is the main fermentation site, the concentrations of short-chain fatty acids are already higher there than in other intestinal segments.
-It has already been shown in various animal species that
+It has already been shown in various animal species that.

 Figure 1.
 Number of positive cloacal swabs over time (age) following infection of 10 chicks with 105 cfu S. Enteritidis 76Sa88 at day 5 post-hatch and housing them with 40 non-inoculated broilers.